apple/foundationdb/design/recovery-internals.md

 Not every FDB role participates in the recovery phases 1-3.
 This phase tells the other roles about the recovery information and triggers the recovery of those roles when necessary.

-Storage servers (SSes) are not involved in the recovery phase 1 -3.
+Storage servers (SSes) are not involved in the recovery phase 1 - 3.
 To notify SSes about the recovery, the master commits a recovery transaction, the first transaction in the new generation, which contains the txnStateStore information.
 Once storage servers receive the recovery transaction, it will compare its latest data version and the recovery version, and roll-back its data whose version is newer than the recovery version.
 Note that storage servers may have newer data than the recovery version because they pre-fetch mutations from tLogs before the mutations are durable to reduce the read-your-write latency.

 Proxies haven’t recovered the transaction system states and cannot accept transactions yet.
-The master recovers proxies’ states by sending the txnStateStore to proxies through proxies’ (txnState) interfaces in sendIntialCommitToResolvers() function.
+The master recovers proxies’ states by sending the txnStateStore to proxies through proxies’ (`txnState `) interfaces in `sendIntialCommitToResolvers()` function.
 Once proxies have recovered their states, they can start processing transactions.
 The recovery transaction that was waiting on proxies will be processed.

 The resolvers haven’t known the recovery version either.
 The master needs to send the lastEpochEnd version (i.e., last commit of the previous generation) to resolvers via resolvers’ (resolve) interface.